brian-ogilvie/everyday-heroes-api/README.md

 Repository for the front-end web app is [here](https://github.com/broadwaycodez/everyday-heroes-web)

+## What is Everyday Heroes?

+Everyday Heroes uses the vocabulary of online gaming in order to encourage users to improve their lives and the community around them.
+Users complete quests, gain experience points, and level up over time by practicing the daily habits outlined in the program.
+Your progress through the program is measured by the practice of <b>Five Heroic Habits: Focus, Power, Balance, Treasure, and Tribe</b>.
+Each day, users are assigned small, actionable tasks which improve your ability in each of the heroic habits.
+Our goal is to improve the world by beginning with ourselves.
+We can be better husbands, wives, and parents.
+We can be more productive employees.
+We can contribute more to our communities.
+We can take better care of our bodies.
+We can allow space for our own mental well-being.
+All of these things are possible!
+By taking small, measurable actions every day, we will--in time--become the heroes we were meant to be.

 ## Development

 This project was built using Ruby on Rails to create a RESTful API, utilizing bcrypt and JSON Web Token for secure user authentication.